Switching Carriers?

 Do I have to pay a cancellation fee?

-Starting June 12, 2026, the CRTC has banned cancellation and activation fees across all Canadian carriers.
-If you're on a device financing plan, you'll still owe the remaining balance on the phone itself, but the carrier can't charge you a separate fee for leaving.
+Starting June 12, 2026, the CRTC banned cancellation and activation fees across all Canadian carriers.
+However, Bell now charges a $40 Device Handling Charge on financed or leased phones (BYOD customers pay nothing).
+If you're on a device financing plan, you'll still owe the remaining balance on the phone itself, but there's no separate fee for leaving.

 Can I switch if I'm still paying off my phone?